Hurt Your Knee While Skiing? 6 Tips for Recovery!

 Skiers at Mount Bachelor with the Cascade Mountains in view

-Now that we’re about halfway into this year’s ski and snowboard season, many snow enthusiasts are hitting the slopes regularly, with confidence that they have their ski legs under them.
-Whether they’re cruising groomer runs, carving wide turns down the open bowls, seeking out powder stashes in the trees or mastering tricks and flips in the parks, many are out there making the most of old man winter’s opportunities for fun.
+As we approach this year’s ski and snowboard season, many winter enthusiasts are getting ready to hit the slopes, with confidence that they have their ski legs under them.
+Once the snow really begins to fly, whether they’re cruising groomer runs, carving wide turns down the open bowls, seeking out powder stashes in the trees or mastering tricks and flips in the parks, people of all ages will venture out to one of our many Pacific Northwest ski areas where they will be making the most of old man winter’s opportunities for fun.

-Unfortunately for many skiers, the slopes can turn cruel, and the inevitable knee injury turns many smiles upside down.
+Unfortunately for many snow riders, the slopes can turn cruel, and the inevitable knee injury turns many smiles upside down.

 What should I do after a knee injury?